 Allow leansdrscan to run several demodulators in parallel.

 leandvb is developed primarily for non-commercial research and experimentation in the context of amateur radio.
 Irrespective of opinions about the legitimacy of software patents, anyone contemplating other uses should probably seek legal advice about the following issues.

 The DVB-S standard was originally published in 1994 as ETS 300 421.
-There is hope that any applicable patents have expired or will expire shortly.
-However, even after a standard has become patent-free, some implementation details could still be subject to IP rights.
+It is likely that any relevant patents have expired or will expire shortly.

-A complete software DVB-S receiver would typically include a MPEG-2 decoder.
+A complete software DVB receiver would typically include a MPEG decoder.
 The MPEG-2 standard was finalized around 1995 and published in 1996.
 This article estimates that it will become patent-free in 2018.

 [SOFTDATV] SDR reception of Digital Amateur TV from the ISS . http://www.pabr.org/radio/softdatv/softdatv.en.html .

 Other articles | ToC | En français | PDF | Feed (this page) | @Youtube | About | Share: FB Twitter Reddit SU